rancher/elemental-docs/versioned_docs/version-1.4/troubleshooting-upgrade.md

 kubectl -n cattle-system get jobs
 ```

-Each job will use a `privileged: true` container with the Elemental Teal image specified in the `ManagedOSImage` definition.
+Each job will use a `privileged: true` container with the SLE Micro image specified in the `ManagedOSImage` definition.
 This container will try to upgrade the system and perform a reboot.

 If the job fails, you can check its status by examining the logs: